casualwriter/powerchrome/README.md

 * Portable - no installation required
 * Chromium-based - can use Chrome/Chromium for testing and debugging
 * HTML as the application format and JavaScript ES6 for programming
-* API that runs in sync mode - no callback or promise objects
+* API runs in sync mode - no callback or promise objects
-* Work with Powerbuilder for advanced functionality
 * Simple console support
 * Cloud-app enabled
 * Run on Windows 7/8/10/11

 ## Get Started

 ### Download and Run